victoriaafuwape/printf/README.md

 ### Getting Started

 If you want to run and test the functions for each task, compile the appropriate file along with the `main.c` in the root directory.
-For example, to test Task 0:

-bash
-cd task0/
-gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c ../main.c -o task0 ./task0

 ### Contact